Claude Opus · GLM · Kimi LLM-Driven Engineering OpenFOAM 13

 Baseline: Flow Physics

-The baseline simulation reveals a physically rich pressure field.
-On the windward face — chest, lower forelimbs — flow decelerates to near-stagnation, reaching approximately +700 m²/s² kinematic pressure (≈ 858 Pa above ambient).
-The flanks and underbelly show large suction zones where flow accelerates around the body then separates, producing a broad turbulent wake that extends many body-lengths downstream.
+The baseline shows a rich pressure field.
+On the windward face — chest, lower forelimbs — flow decelerates to near-stagnation, reaching +700 m²/s² kinematic pressure (≈ 858 Pa above ambient).
+The flanks and underbelly show large suction zones where flow accelerates then separates, producing a broad turbulent wake many body-lengths downstream.

 Baseline CFD convergence